CSI-David-Quiros/CSI-Java-2021/Modules/Module2/Module2.md

 What is a benefit of using Markdown? https://www.markdownguide.org/getting-started/

- - Answer:
+ - Answer: Markdown is portable in the cloud and can be used for books, documents, e-mails and more.

 What is a java class and what is a java package?

- - Answer:
+ - Answer: A java package organizes the java class.
+The java class can access each package.

 Add some cool original code into HelloWorld.py!
 Impress me.

 What part of the instructions was incomplete or unclear?

- - Answer:
+ - Answer: none

 Type down any class notes below this sentence: